emilianavt/VSeeFaceManual/README.md

 * ([Screenshot](/assets/img/LightingQuality.png)) `Edit -> Project Settings... -> Quality`, select `Ultra` and set the anti-aliasing to 8x

 To see the model with better light and shadow quality, use the `Game` view.
 You can align the camera with the current scene view by pressing `Ctrl+Shift+F` or using `Game Object -> Align with view` from the menu.

+### Translations

+It is possible to translate VSeeFace into different languages and I am happy to add contributed translations!
+To add a new language, first make a new entry in `VSeeFace_Data\StreamingAssets\Strings\Languages.json` with a new language code and the name of the language in that language.
+The language code should usually be given in two lowercase letters, but can be longer in special cases.
+Afterwards, make a copy of `VSeeFace_Data\StreamingAssets\Strings\en.json` and rename it to match the language code of the new language.
+Now you can edit this new file and translate the `"text"` parts of each entry into your language.
+The `"comment"` might help you find where the text is used, so you can more easily understand the context, but it otherwise doesn't matter.

+New languages should automatically appear in the language selection menu in VSeeFace, so you can check how your translation looks inside the program.
+Note that a JSON syntax error might lead to your whole file not loading correctly.
+In this case, you may be able to find the position of the error, by looking into the `Player.log`, which can be found by using the button all the way at the bottom of the general settings.

+Generally, your translation has to be enclosed by doublequotes `"like this"`.
+If double quotes occur in your text, put a \ in front, for example `"like \"this\""`.
+Line breaks can be written as `\n`.

 ### Running on Linux